-The American Taxpayer Relief Act of 2012 includes an extension of the IRA charitable rollover for 2013.
-As a result, donors age 70 1/2 or older can make gifts to Hamilton (and other public charities) from their IRAs.
+On Friday, December 18, 2015, the President signed legislation extending retroactively to January 1, 2015 and making permanent a provision that allows direct transfers to Hamilton (and other public charities) from IRAs.
 The amount of the gift is excluded from gross income — even though it counts toward the Required Minimum Distribution — and no income tax charitable deduction is allowed.

-Charitable gift annuity rates are greater than other investment options.
-For those who wish to benefit Hamilton, charitable gift annuities provide another opportunity to make your assets productive.
+For those who wish to benefit Hamilton, charitable gift annuities can make your assets productive, while making fixed payments to you for life.
 Please call Ben Madonia '74 at 866-729-0317 or go to the gift calculator.

 This may be an opportune time to consider a gift of real estate, regardless of where it is located.
 By donating a personal residence, commercial property or undeveloped land, you may accomplish philanthropic and personal planning objectives.
 Read more about a gift of a vacation residence from Win and Lawry Gulick '52.

-Hamilton received a private letter ruling from the IRS allowing charitable remainder trusts to be invested with the College's endowment.
+Hamilton received a Private Letter Ruling from the IRS allowing charitable remainder trusts to participate in the investment return of the College's endowment.

 Hamilton makes a number of resources available to you, including the following: